Guides enemiesweaponsgearpvpextraction

 The Vaporizer is the new ARC enemy type introduced with Close Scrutiny.
 These are flying drones with Matriarch-level energy shields, laser weapons, and high mobility.
 Up to three Vaporizers spawn at each Assessor.

-They deploy three attack types: a delayed laser blast that tracks players and sets them on fire, a ground sweep that leaves fire trails punishing grouped squads, and a laser barrage of smaller multi-target shots.
+They deploy three attack types: a delayed laser blast that tracks players and sets them on fire, a ground sweep that leaves fire trails across grouped squads, and a laser barrage of smaller multi-target shots.

 How the Vaporizer shield works